wingsfly/ipfs-docs-cn/README.md

 1. Close the local server with `CTRL` + `c`.
 1. To restart the local server, run `npm start` from within the `ipfs-docs` folder.

+## Planning

+To keep everyone aligned on what work is in progress, this project uses weekly milestones to serve as _to-do lists_.
+Every Wednesday, issues are added to that week's milestone.
+Any issues that are in the week's milestone that the team won't be able to complete are removed from the milestone.
+The following week's milestone is also filled out so that at least two weeks of work are visible.
+Work on the issues is performed Wednesday to Tuesday.
+If an issue isn't closed by the end of Tuesday, it can be moved into the following week's milestone or removed from the planning altogether.
+Just because an issue isn't in a milestone does not mean that it won't get address; it just means that we're not aiming to close that issue in the next two weeks.

 ## Core members

 - [@johnnymatthews](https://github.com/johnnymatthews): Project leadership, organization, and primary contact